 Consider the Politics of Learning

 To ensure engagement and ownership, it is important – where possible - to ensure content is in synergy with the cultural expectations in respect to look and feel.
-Overtly Western training content, with Western cultural images and content may cause local offices to feel disenfranchised and unimportant.
+Overtly Western training content, with Western cultural images and content, may cause local offices to feel disenfranchised and unimportant.

-Couple this position with assignment of content ownership to the central or disseminating office and resentment to the perceived power of this entity may fester and become a problem that grows over time.
+Couple this position with the assignment of content ownership to the central or disseminating office and resentment to the perceived power of this entity may fester and become a problem that grows over time.

 Adapt any Face-to-Face Training

 If face to face training is to be carried out, then ensure the trainer considers local learning preferences.
-In some countries, individuals prefer traditional classroom style training formats whilst in others they prefer more role play and active learning.
+In some countries, individuals prefer traditional classroom-style training formats whilst in others, they prefer more role play and active learning.

 Consider the impact of imposing an all-day classroom style on Americans with little activity and they are likely to resent the training.
 Tip this scenario vice versa with an Asian audience and you are likely to garner the same output.

-Globalisation requires us all to be far more culture savvy if we are to get the best of our multinational employees.
+Globalisation requires us all to be far more culture-savvy if we are to get the best of our multinational employees.
 Although standardisation of training may be considered innocuous, the negative and stifling implications on employee engagement can be considerable.

 Take the time therefore to think beyond standardisation and truly create content that delivers as intended.